A Team Experienced in

 Wendy directs all early childhood nutrition programs and partnerships, including The Special Supplemental Assistance Program for Women, Infants, and Children (WIC) and the Child and Adult Care Food Program (CACFP).
 She works closely with the Minnesota Department of Health, child care provider networks and early childhood experts to design and fund innovative programs for retention and expansion of nutritious meals for our youngest learners.

 Wendy has 30 years’ experience across the communication field: journalism, PR, and corporate and global communications.
 In 10 years at the Minneapolis Star Tribune, Wendy covered a broad range of topics that won local, regional and national honors.
-She was core member of a team on a series that was a finalist for the 1991 Pulitzer Prize for Public Service.
+She was a core member of a team in a series that was a finalist for the 1991 Pulitzer Prize for Public Service.
 Her fluency in Chinese helped produce two special series on life in China.

 At Cargill, Wendy managed its public policy publication and supported public affairs activities, including a leading role in shaping and executing a corporate trade education campaign.
 She also managed communications for Cargill businesses in Asia.
 Prior to Hunger Impact Partners, Wendy managed issues and crises, internal communications, executive and leadership communications, digital and corporate social responsibility communications at General Mills.
 She built communication capabilities outside the U.S. and supported two major acquisitions in France and Brazil.